 Martha says the main reason people seek coaching is change.
 “Either they’re in the middle of change and don’t know what to expect, or they need to change and can’t make it happen.”

-If you feel anxious, unsupported or depressed about a particular part of your life, these are signs that coaching might be needed.
-“There’s no shortage of symptoms because the way your true self signifies it needs support is to create unhappiness and discontent,” Beck says.
+If you feel anxious, unsupported, or depressed about something in your life, these are signs that coaching might be needed.
+“There’s no shortage of symptoms because the way your true self-signifies it needs support is to create unhappiness and discontent,” Beck says.

 What about you?